Automating Daily Cost Report Ingestion with Python

 def flag_high_value_transaction(cls, v: Decimal) -> Decimal:

-# Surface large postings for manual review; the threshold is policy-driven
+# Surface large postings for manual review; the threshold is policy-driven.

 if v > Decimal("1000000"):